NoroffFEU/development-platforms/LiteSpeed-case-study.md

 LiteSpeed Web Server is a lightweight alternative to Apache Web Server.
 It uses the same configuration and mods as Apache and is an easy to replace option.
 It will also handle alot more connections while simultaniously using less memory and CPU.
 LiteSpeed is also alot faster than Apache in serving PHP contents.
 LSWS is also more cost effective and provides the ability to upgrade software without having the server to not be acessible for the users in the meantime.
 Though it has all these qualities that is better than Apache, LiteSpeed does not support Windows and so it will not be an eligible option for all the companies that are using Windows.
 So LiteSpeed are a better option as a web server for those that don't use windows, but not an option for most companies as those use Windows.
+I would personally choose LiteSpeed over Apache as it handles PHP in a way that use less resources than Apache and it is faster, especially for sites that uses PHP like WordPress.
+Also it is more secure than Apache with the built in Anti-DDoS, while in Apache you have security issues because of its permission for configuration madification to the individuals.
 In order for you to use LiteSpeed you have to pay a monthly fee.
 They have a free option in "OpenLiteSpeed", though this doesn't support Apache and is updated more rarely than the paid regular version.
 So if you are not using Windows it will be better and more stable to pay the anual fee for the regular one rather than using the free option.